 Over 18 million American patients rely on chiropractic care for their health and wellness.
-This type of alternative medicine is regarded as a safe and natural option for pain management.
+This type of alternative medicine is regards as a safe and natural option for pain management.
 Chiropractic provides a viable way to diagnose disorders of the musculoskeletal system, such as back and neck pain.
-It is also commonly used to help improve sports performance and deal with a number of other health-related issues.
+It is also commonly use to help improve sports performance and deal with a number of other health-relate issues.

-The profession is well established in many countries around the world, including South Africa, Australia, Canada.
+Besides, the profession is well establish in many countries around the world, including South Africa, Australia, Canada.
 It enjoys strong political support and the demand for services continues to grow.
 The same applies to acceptance by qualified medical practitioners and healthcare insurance companies.

 What is Chiropractic?

 The American Chiropractic Association defines chiropractic as a healthcare profession, which concentrates on problems associated with the musculoskeletal and nervous systems.
 The practice also places emphasis on the impact of these disorders on overall health and wellness.
 It is a form of alternative medicine that works through the manipulation of the musculoskeletal system.

 Chiropractic recognizes the fundamental link between health and the spine.
 The profession views the nervous system as a mediation medium for the relationship.
 For this reason, many practitioners are convinced that spinal manipulation can help treat ailments like asthma, infant colic and irritable bowel syndrome, as well as, pain management due to accidents.

 The primary treatment method for chiropractic entails the use of manual therapy.
 Moreover, practitioners use hands to manipulate joints and soft tissues.
 They apply controlled pressure on different parts of the body with the aim to alleviate pain and restore mobility.
 Furthermore, the techniques are inspired by pseudoscientific principles like innate intelligence and subluxation.